OnePlusOne is a leading research charity with decades of experience in relationship science.

 Kate has over 20 years’ experience working with parents, families and frontline practitioners such as family support workers and health visitors.
 She has delivered expert training to frontline practitioners for OnePlusOne.

 Jan is an Associate Professor and University ProgrammeDirector in Specialist Community Public Health Nursing.
-She is the author of numerous publications, a training programme developer and has lead various government initiatives and innovation programmes.
+She is an author and a training programme developer and has lead various government initiatives and innovation programmes.

 Catherine’s early research focused on peer support anti-bullying initiatives in schools and she has significant experience in child and family wellbeing.
 Her research and evaluations have influenced the charity’s programmes over many years.